-We analyzed more than 3300 swabs in this first phase of our research.
-Every woman has her own unique vaginal microbiome composition.
-In order to be able to present this large amount of information in a clear manner, the researchers chose to focus on the eight most common bacteria in all Isala participants.
+We analysed more than 4500 swabs at Isala and more are still coming in.
+Each woman has her own unique composition of her vaginal microbiome and so we found a very large number of different bacteria.
+In order to present this large amount of information in a somewhat convenient way, the researchers chose to focus on the ten most important bacteria in all participants.

-By clicking on one of the bacteria on this page, you can read much more details.
-Are you curious about more general background to the first results of Isala?
+By clicking on one of the bacteria on this page, you can read many more details.
+Are you curious about more general background to the Isala results?
 Then you should read more here.

 Did you participate and are you looking for your personal result?
 Then you can log in here (Dutch)!